Higher education institutions must do a better job at strategic planning and environmental scanning.

 - K (Competition) – Competition takes on many forms these days, such as higher education institutions in the area as well as entities offering certificate programs.
 In some cases, corporations and businesses develop their own offerings through professional development, thus serving as potential competitors to higher education.
 And we can’t forget online competitors such as Smartly that are touting free MBA programs.

-- E (Environment and economics) – Environment and economics looks at what’s happening locally, regionally, nationally and internationally.
+- E (Environment and economics) – Environment and economics look at what’s happening locally, regionally, nationally and internationally.
 For example, the recent recession changed the composition of many institutions’ enrollments by bringing older individuals who had lost their jobs in the economic downturn back into the classroom.

 - P (Political and regulatory) – This category should come as no surprise, considering the animosity expressed about higher education by policymakers at the federal and state levels.
 Therefore, this category offers the opportunity to think critically about potential long-term ramifications concerning politics, funding, and regulatory decisions.